By Kelly O’Mara

 Note: We’re separating the issues around creating a course into two articles—one for smaller races and one for larger races.
 We tackled smaller races before and today we’re talking about the issues specific to course creation and management for medium to large races.

-Back in 1996, when Lyman Jordan, founder of Race Resources, wanted to create a race that would go between two metro stations about 10K apart outside D.C., the route he planned crossed through multiple towns and counties, involved transit agencies and police, and ultimately two him two years to get approved and established.
+Back in 1996, when Lyman Jordan, founder of, wanted to create a race that would go between two metro stations about 10K apart outside D.C., the route he planned crossed through multiple towns and counties, involved transit agencies and police, and ultimately two him two years to get approved and established.
 “The traffic plan was 100 pages,” he said, and included 2,000 orange cones.

-But now the Pikes Peek 10K is a popular race that’s been going every year since.
+But now theis a popular race that’s been going every year since.
 It was worth the headache.

 While many of the issues with creating a course are the same no matter how big or small your race is, once you start to crack 500 runners—and certainly by 1,000 athletes—the venues and hiccups change.
 Permitting, athlete flow, and traffic control become a larger part of the race director job.
 (That shifts again around 8,000-10,000 athletes, but extremely large races, like the New York Marathon, have entire staffs devoted to navigating red tape and calculating optimal athlete management flow.)